Provisional Government of the French Republic: Creation

 The PGFR was officially created by the CFLN on 3 June 1944, the day before Charles de Gaulle arrived in London from Algiers on Winston Churchill's invitation, and three days before D-Day.
 The CFLN itself had been created exactly one year earlier through the uniting of de Gaulle's (Comité national français, or CNF) and Henri Giraud's organisations.
-Among its most immediate concerns were to ensure that France did not come under allied military administration, preserving the sovereignty of France and freeing allied troops for fighting on the front.
+Among its most immediate concerns were to ensure that France did not come under allied military administration, preserving the sovereignty of France and freeing allied troops for fighting on the front - something De Gaulle managed at an early stage through getting the Commissioners of the Republic recognised in liberated territories and through demonstrating popular support at an early stage.

 After the liberation of Paris on 25 August 1944, it moved back to the capital, establishing a new "national unanimity" government on 9 September 1944, including Gaullists, nationalists, socialists, communists and anarchists.
 Among its foreign policy goals was to secure a French occupation zone in Germany and a permanent UNSC seat.
 This was assured through a large military contribution on the western front.